-- Grow our reputation as a creative, entrepreneurial and innovative region by sharing Our Economic Story and seek new collaborations within the creative, innovative and entrepreneurial sectors e.g. UNESCO. - Progress the delivery of high speed internet to support co-working, professionals and home-based businesses. - Develop campaigns to promote the benefits of remote working from the Surf Coast. - Strengthen linkages between existing education and research centres and Surf Coast businesses to support innovation in research and product development. - Understand and support new ways of meeting and working, staying agile and open to future flexible workforce demands.
+- 3.3a Grow our reputation as a creative, entrepreneurial and innovative region by sharing Our Economic Story and seek new collaborations within the creative, innovative and entrepreneurial sectors e.g. UNESCO. - 3.3b Progress the delivery of high speed internet to support co-working, professionals and home-based businesses. - 3.3c Adopt and implement the Torquay -Jan Juc Retail and Employment Land Study to establish a clear future strategic business use for our land around Torquay. - 3.3d Develop campaigns to promote the benefits of remote working from the Surf Coast. - 3.3e Strengthen linkages between existing education and research centres and Surf Coast businesses to support innovation in research and product development. - 3.3f Understand and support new ways of meeting and working, staying agile and open to future flexible workforce demands.